kn1g/sleeepHackWordpress/README.md

 # sleeepHackWordpress
 I noticed yesterday that my friend's Wordpress was hacked.
 At least a wp-plugin called sleeep was installed and redirects to scam sites like transandfiestas were set.
+But before my visitors were hijacked, I saw an error similar to: `wp-sleeeps/wp-sleeeps.php on line 26`

 I could not find a lot of information about this incident, that's why I just write down what I found out so far and it might help others.

 If you have more information, please let me know! (you can open an issue or PR)